 Many music teacher have written articles on this subject since confinement began.
 However, I wanted to put together what I’ve done, in hopes it might help you too.
 Whenever an option is available at no cost, I consider that first.
 I also take the long view – making recommendations that might help beyond our hopefully short time of social distancing.
 Let’s get started!

-Ask your other family members to avoid streaming video or playing online games during your lesson.
-Web browsing or even Social Media, without video, is probably not a big factor.
+Ask your other family members to stop streaming video or playing online games during your lesson.
+Web browsing and Social Media, without video, shouldn’t be a problem.

 If you’re using a laptop or desktop, directly connect via a network cable to your modem.
 These cables come in lengths of 50 and 100 feet, and are worth the trouble to plug and unplug!